kibitzr/kibitzr/docs/transforms.rst

 2. ``changes: verbose`` - Same as ``changes``, but in human-friendly format
 3. ``sort`` - Sort lines of text alphabetically
 4. ``cut: N`` - Remove lines after ``N``'th
+5. ``python: script`` - Execute arbitrary Python code on passed content.
+See :ref:`Python support` for details.

 JSON (for APIs)
 ---------------